A baby step-giant step roadmap algorithm for general algebraic sets: Low dimensional roadmap in general

 \end{itemize} \end{proposition}

 \begin{proof} a) follows from \cite[Proposition 12.44]{BPRbook2} and b) from \cite[Lemma 15.6]{BPRbook2}. \end{proof}

-We are going to describe in Section \ref{subsec:generallow} an algorithm for computing the limit, under the $\lim_\eps$ map, of a roadmap of the critical locus of dimension $p$, $W_{y,\eps}^p$, of $V_{y,\eps}=\ZZ(\Def(Q,\eps)(y,-),\R\langle\eps\rangle^{k+1-\ell})$.
-In order to achieve this we first need to compute limits of curves, which is the purpose of Section \ref{subsec:limits}.
+We are going to describe in Section \ref{subsec:generallow} an algorithm for computing the limit of a roadmap of the critical locus of dimension $p$, $W(\eps)_{y}^{(p)}$, of $V(\eps)_{y}$.
+In order to achieve this, we first need to compute limits of curves, which is the purpose of Section \ref{subsec:limits}.